Divide, Interact, Sample: The Two-System Paradigm: Algorithmic Realizations of Two-System Samplers

+\daniel{No restarts are performed after $\tau_{\max}$; the running estimator $\Theta_K$ then continues to evolve un-restarted over the remaining $T_{\mathrm{adapt}}-\tau_{\max}$ time units, so the preconditioner that is finally frozen at the end of the adaptation phase (Remark~\ref{rmk:finite_adaptation}) is dominated by samples drawn from a well-mixed chain.
+In our \texttt{posteriordb} experiments we take an adaptation phase of $T_{\mathrm{adapt}}=5{\,}000$ diffusion-time units, with $\tau_{\max} = 0.5\,T_{\mathrm{adapt}} = 2{\,}500$, ten partial restarts spaced uniformly at $\tau = 0.05\,T_{\mathrm{adapt}} = 250$ diffusion-time units (i.e.\ at $t \in \{250,500,750,\ldots,2500\}$), and $\rho = 0.5$.
+(The synthetic-target study in Section~\ref{sec:sysnthetic_experiments} uses the shorter $T_{\mathrm{adapt}}=2{\,}000$ with five restarts at $\tau = 0.1\,T_{\mathrm{adapt}} = 200$, since those well-conditioned targets equilibrate within a few hundred diffusion-time units; the larger \texttt{posteriordb} budget was set to give stiff posteriors -- particularly the ODE-based \texttt{one\_\allowbreak comp\_\allowbreak mm\_\allowbreak elim\_\allowbreak abs} -- enough time for the rolling cov to stabilize before being frozen.)}

-These restarts facilitate faster convergence to the stationary covariance estimate and reduce the size of the burn-in phase required for optimal efficiency.
-Practically, this leads to better-calibrated preconditioners, higher acceptance rates, and improved ESS per gradient during the sampling phase, while preserving the usual guarantees of adaptive MCMC samplers.
+\daniel{In practice these restarts lead to better-calibrated preconditioners, higher acceptance rates, and improved ESS/Grad during the sampling phase.
+Since adaptation is stopped at $T_{\mathrm{adapt}}$, the post-adaptation chain is a standard fixed-kernel MCMC sampler as in Remark~\ref{rmk:finite_adaptation}.}

+\paragraph{Initializing the Robbins--Monro counter.} \daniel{We initialize the counter at $K_0 = \lceil\tau/(2h)\rceil$ iterations -- equivalent to one-half of the first restart interval $\tau$ measured in diffusion-time units -- rather than $K_0 = 1$, so that the initial preconditioner $\Theta_{\mathrm{init}}$ is not overwritten by a single noisy sample on the first iteration.
+This ``lukewarm'' start is small relative to the cumulative weight by the first restart at $t=\tau$, so the asymptotic Polyak behavior is unchanged; on the synthetic targets, it halves the early-iteration transient compared with $K_0=1$.}